You have no items in your shopping cart.

 So here’s a rundown of 20 benefits of Vitamin C and the great things it does for you, your skin and your body.
 We bet you’ll be surprised by a few and gain a whole new appreciation for this little powerhouse nutrient.

 Vitamin C is one heck of a multipurpose health defender.
-Perhaps the best known antioxidant, it offers a big range of health benefits, protecting against cell damage and infection, boosting production of collagen (the connective tissue that holds bones and muscles together), and improving absorption of iron and folic acid.
+Perhaps the best-known antioxidant, it offers a big range of health benefits, protecting against cell damage and infection, boosting production of collagen (the connective tissue that holds bones and muscles together), and improving absorption of iron and folic acid.

-Vitamin C and its immunity-boosting role has been studied possibly more than any other nutrient.
-This research has specifically shown that C increases production of both white blood cells and antibodies, while also strengthening cell-protective surfaces that prevent the entry of viruses.
+Vitamin C and its immunity-boosting role have been studied possibly more than any other nutrient.
+This research has specifically shown that C increases the production of both white blood cells and antibodies, while also strengthening cell-protective surfaces that prevent the entry of viruses.
 In fact, Vitamin C is one of THE best defenders against viruses, and it can neutralize a wide host of toxins.
 Some scientists have stated there are no RNA viruses currently in existence which Vitamin C cannot destroy, even Ebola.

 The benefits of Vitamin C are an astounding array of solutions to the body-health, disease-fighter table.
 To get a better idea of its range, read on.

 “Evidence documents Vitamin C as one of the best antiviral agents now available.
 It can neutralize and eliminate a wide range of toxins.
-Some scientists have stated that there are no RNA viruses currently in existence which Vitamin C cannot destroy, even ebola.”
+Some scientists have stated that there are no RNA viruses currently in existence which Vitamin C cannot destroy, even ebola.” -Health Impact News

 Vitamin C is a powerful antioxidant that removes free radicals, which are unstable molecules that steal electrons from healthy molecules in order to reach equilibrium.
 Unchecked, free radicals cause significant tissue damage and contribute to dry skin and premature wrinkling (and cancer).
 Skin’s exposure to the sun’s UV rays produces significant free radicals in the skin (UVB rays nearer the skin’s surface and UVA rays deeper within the skin).
-This occurs even more in the winter, when you’re less likely to use sunscreen while exposed to the sun.
+This occurs even more in the winter when you’re less likely to use sunscreen while exposed to the sun.

 Vitamin C is water-soluble, so it works mainly within cellular fluids, affecting cells on the inside and outside of the body.
 Based on multiple studies, these benefits rely on consistent, daily vitamin C intake of 500 milligrams, much higher than the daily value of 90 milligrams per day recommended for adults.
 So unless very large amounts of fruits and vegetables can be eaten regularly, a supplement is needed.

-Greater amounts can be taken at a time, but because it’s water soluble, excess tends to pass through the body, especially if ingested orally.
+Greater amounts can be taken at a time, but because it’s water-soluble, excess tends to pass through the body, especially if ingested orally.
 To increase absorption of greater intake levels, it can be taken intravenously – but the water-soluble trait will continue to limit absorption efficiency, and the best long-term approach is the slower, steadier 500mg per day, every day.